-The Central Securities Clearing System (CSCS) was incorporated on 29 July 1992 as a Financial Market Infrastructure (FMI) for the Nigerian Capital Market.
-It was commissioned in April, 1997 and commenced operations on 14th April 1997.
-On 16th May 2012, CSCS became a Public Limited Company (Plc) by a special resolution.
+The Central Securities Clearing System (CSCS) was incorporated under the Companies and Allied Matters Act (CAMA) Cap C20, LFN 2004 on 29 July 1992 as a Financial Market Infrastructure (FMI) for the Nigerian Capital Market.
+It was commissioned in April 1997 and commenced operations on 14th April 1997.
+On 16th May 2012, CSCS became a Public Limited Company (Plc) by a special resolution under the provisions of s.50, CAMA.

-The Securities and Exchange Commission (SEC) issued its license as an Agent for Central Depository, Clearing and Settlement of transactions in the Nigerian capital market.
+The Central Securities Clearing System (CSCS) obtained its license as a Central Depository, Clearing and Settlement company in the Nigerian capital market from The Securities and Exchange Commission (SEC).
 It operates a computerized depository, clearing, settlement and delivery system for securities transactions in the Nigerian Capital Market.